 - Ecuador offers incredible variety, from the Andes Highlands to the Galapagos Islands, a wondrous adventure for children and adults.
 Families and wildlife lovers should put the wonderful Galapagos Islands at the top of their dream travel list.
 This fabulous eco-adventure attracted me thrice as a warm escape from Seattle’s wet winter and early spring (April 8-27, 2009; February 21-March 3, 1994; and January 12-26, 1986).

 - Argentina and Chile are beautiful and varied, making a great reverse-season escape to summer (January-March) away from the Northern Hemisphere’s winter.
 Buenos Aires, “the Paris of the South,” attracts we lovers of Tango music and dancing.
 The wild beauty of Cerro Fitz Roy and Torres del Paine brought me back for a repeat visit in 2020, which added a driving loop from Bariloche to Tronador volcano to the new Patagonia National Park.
 Argentina is much bigger than New Zealand, requiring more travel time between sights, from Mendoza wine region and Iguassu Falls (both not yet seen) to Patagonia.

-- Pristine Antarctica is remote, very cold, yet alluring − best seen in combination with a trip to Patagonia (southern Chile or Argentina), where you catch the boat from the port of Ushuaia, on the Island of Tierra del Fuego, Argentina.
+- Pristine Antarctica is remote, very cold, yet alluring − best seen in combination with a trip to Patagonia (southern Chile or Argentina), where you board a ship from the port of Ushuaia, on the Island of Tierra del Fuego, Argentina.
 10 days is the shortest cruise to the scenic Antarctic Peninsula; we cruised for 12 days.
 Find a ship with the fewest passengers (90-130) to increase your land excursion time.
 Don’t forget a prescription medicine patch to prevent motion sickness across the rough Drake Passage (5 days round trip on treacherous seas).
 If affordable, extend your voyage (22 days) to spectacular South Georgia Island to see vast colonies of Emperor Penguins.

 - In a nutshell, New Zealand is our favorite foreign country to visit, as described at the top of this article.